SelfExplainML/PiML-Toolbox/Acknowledgements.md

 Thanks to the following people for their contributions to the PiML toolbox!

+- William Knauth
+- Siddhartha Arora
+- Simon Zhao
+- Nengfeng Zhou
 - Anwesha Bhattacharyya
 - Yaqun Wang
 - Shijie Cui
-- Nengfeng Zhou
 - Modeste Atsague
-- Siddhartha Arora
-- ...